bmbuncher/Prob-CWeb/README.md

 <sub><sup><sup>3</sup>National Center for Supercomputing Applications, Urbana IL 61801 USA</sup></sub>

-### This repository contains supplementary material for Probabilistic cosmic web classification using fast-generated training data (https://arxiv.org/abs/1912.04412).
+### This repository contains supplementary material for Probabilistic cosmic web classification using fast-generated training data (full article: https://doi.org/10.1093/mnras/staa2008 or preprint: https://arxiv.org/abs/1912.04412)

+For the reuse of any of these files, please cite the MNRAS version of the article.

 ## Summary